 During the 2018-2019 school year, the District began utilizing a Risk Assessment Protocol, which was developed by a team of District staff members from Guidance, RBHS, Special Education, and Health Services.
-This protocol, which is closely aligned with South Carolina Department of Education guidelines, allows a school team to determine what level of risk a student is considered to be, in regards to his/her danger to self or others.
-This protocol has been instrumental in the determination of our students' risk level, but also in allowing us to work with parents/guardians to provide the appropriate assistance necessary to meet our students' needs.
-All necessary staff members are trained on the use of the protocol, and received updated information as needed.
+This protocol, which is closely aligned with South Carolina Department of Education guidelines, allows a school team to determine what level of risk a student is considered to be in regard to his/her danger to self or others.
+This protocol has been instrumental in the determination of our students' risk levels, but also in allowing us to work with parents/guardians to provide the appropriate assistance necessary to meet our students' needs.

-• Bullying Prevention/Intervention
+Bullying Prevention/Intervention

-Each school in the District has a bullying team with one member of the team serving as the lead representative.
+Each school in the District has an anti-bullying team with one member of the team serving as the lead representative.
 This representative, and/or associated team members, is tasked with the following responsibilities: investigation, documentation of findings, conflict resolution, and following up to ensure anti-bullying initiatives are effective.
-All schools have in place a bullying plan that includes, but is not limited to, the following components:
+All schools have in place an anti-bullying plan that includes, but is not limited to, the following components:

 - 1. Highly visible administrative leadership and commitment - 2.
-Clearly defined behaviors for direct and indirect bullying - 3.
-Published specific school rules with consistent sanctions for bullying - 4.
+Clearly defined behaviors for direct and indirect bullying - Published specific school rules with consistent sanctions for bullying - 4.
 Operational guidelines for staff via training and resources - 5.
-Reporting system with direct and anonymous channels

-- 6. Review of data - 7.
+Reporting system with direct and anonymous channels - 6.
+Review of data - 7.
 Supervision enhanced in trouble spots - 8.
 Intensive support to victims of bullying - 9.
 Social skills behavior training for bullies - 10.
 Ongoing system for training and validation which includes the requirement that each school is expected to review their anti-bullying plan at least one time annually